Geometrical representation of subshifts for primitive substitutions: Definitions and notations

 We say that a subshift $(\Omega, S)$ is an \defi{extension} of a translation on a torus $\T^d = \R^d/\Z^d$, if there exists a continuous map $f : \Omega \to \T^d$ and $\alpha \in \T^d$ such that $f \circ S = f + \alpha$.
 We say moreover that this extension is \defi{finite} if the cardinality of $f^{-1}(x)$ is finite for almost every $x \in \T^d$, for the \defi{Lebesgue measure} that we denote $\lambda$.

-Notice that if $1$, $\alpha_1$, ..., $\alpha_d \in \R$ are linearly independant over $\Q$, then the translation by $\alpha = (\alpha_1, ..., \alpha_d)$ on the torus $\T^d$ is minimal and uniquely ergodic.
-It implies that such eigenfunction $f$ is necessarily almost everywhere constant-to-one, but with a constant that can be infinite if the extension is not finite.
+Notice that if $1$, $\alpha_1$, ..., $\alpha_d \in \R$ are linearly independent over $\Q$, then the translation by $\alpha = (\alpha_1, ..., \alpha_d)$ on the torus $\T^d$ is minimal and uniquely ergodic.
+It implies that an eigenfunction $f$ is necessarily almost everywhere constant-to-one, but with a constant that can be infinite if the extension is not finite.

+We say that a subshift $(\Omega, S)$ is \defi{weakly mixing} if its only eigenvalue is $1$, and if this eigenvalue $1$ is simple.
+Notice that if $\sigma$ is a primitive substitution, then eigenvalues of $(\Omega_\sigma, S)$ are simple since it is uniquely ergodic.